On the splitting of weak nearly ${\cal C}$-manifolds: Introduction

 \section{Introduction}

-A.~Gray introduced in \cite{G-70} a subclass of almost Hermitian manifolds $(M^{2n}, J,\bar g)$, called nearly K\"{a}hler manifolds, using the condition that the symmetric part of $\bar\nabla J$ vanishes.
-D.~Blair and D.~Showers defined in \cite{blair1974} a subclass of almost contact metric manifolds $(M^{2n+1},{f},\xi,\eta,g)$, called nearly cosymplectic mani\-folds, using a similar condition that only the symmetric part of $\nabla{f}$ vanishes.
-These odd-dimensional counterparts of nearly K\"{a}hler manifolds are useful in classifying almost contact metric manifolds and have applications in physics \cite{IZ1}.
-In~dimensions greater than 5, a nearly cosymplectic manifold is locally the Riemannian product ${\mathbb R}\times\bar M^{2n}$ or $B^5\times\bar M^{2n-4}$, where $\bar M$ is a nearly K\"{a}hler manifold and $B$ is a nearly cosymplectic mani\-fold, see~\cite{NDY-2018}.
+Contact geometry has garnered increasing interest of mathematicians due to its significant role in physics, e.g. geometrical optics, mechanics, thermodynamics, geometric quantization, control theory, general relativity, e.g.,~\cite{IZ1,K-2013}.
+An important subclass of almost contact metric manifolds $(M^{2n+1},{f},\xi,\eta,g)$, called nearly cosymplectic manifolds, is defined in \cite{blair1974} by condition that the symmetric part of $\nabla{f}$ vanishes.
+These odd-dimensional counterparts of nearly K\"{a}hler manifolds, see~\cite{G-70}, are used in classifying almost contact metric manifolds.
 Any 5-dimensional nearly cosymplectic manifold has an Einstein metric of positive scalar curvature.
 For example, the sphere $\mathbb{S}^5$ is endowed with a nearly cosymplectic structure induced by the almost Hermitian structure of~$\mathbb{S}^6$.
+In~dimensions greater than 5, nearly cosymplectic manifolds are locally Riemannian products ${\mathbb R}\times\bar M^{2n}$ or $B^5\times\bar M^{2n-4}$, where $\bar M$ is a nearly K\"{a}hler manifold and $B$ is a nearly cosymplectic manifold, see~\cite{NDY-2018}.